Volume 13 FLIGHT STANDARDS DESIGNEES

 economics, union loyalties, and seniority issues are not relevant when certificating

-oral test, flight test, the necessary briefings, and the completion
+a complete oral test, flight test, the necessary briefings, and the completion

 of the certification paperwork.
-The APM shall then observe and evaluate the candidate in conducting at least one complete oral test and flight
+The APM must then observe and evaluate the APD/DFEE

+candidate in conducting at least one complete oral test and complete flight
-test (simulator and airplane, if

-applicable), including the necessary briefings and certification paperwork for the supervisory and administrative process, taking into account the following:
+test, including the necessary briefings and certification paperwork for the

+should evaluate the supervisory and administrative process, taking into account

-Relationships.
+Working Relationships.
 An APM observes and counsels APDs and DFEEs.
 An

 APM should emphasize to APDs and DFEEs appropriate methods for handling applicants;

 and Program Tracking and Reporting Subsystem (PTRS) paperwork.
 An APM should